ML Thoroughbreds

 Breaking Thoroughbred Race Horses

-Done right, breaking is the difference between a young horse that gets pushed to the back of a yearling sale and one that returns to auction at many times the price.
-It's also the difference between a modest pedigree that never amounts to anything and one that places in graded stakes.
+Done right, breaking is also the difference between a young horse that gets pushed to the back of a yearling sale and one that returns to auction at many times the price — and between a modest pedigree that never amounts to anything and one that places in graded stakes.

 Two horses from the barn tell the story.